beginning of content

 • You may need a dental filling if there is a cavity (hole) in your tooth due to decay or trauma.

-• Various materials can be used for dental fillings.
+• Dental professionals can use various materials for dental fillings.

 • Dental fillings help protect your tooth from further damage.